 District employees are represented by five bargaining units with the balance governed by Board of Education rules and regulations.
-The Supervisors and Directors, Managerial Assistants and Administration Association contracts are negotiated through June 30, 2019.
-The CSEA and Teachers Association contracts are negotiated through June 30, 2020.
+The Supervisors and Directors, Managerial Assistants and Administration Association contracts are negotiated through June 30, 2024.
+The CSEA and Teachers Association contracts expired at June 30, 2020.